Casuals United: History

-Casuals United were formed in reaction to protests by some Muslims in Luton, reportedly organised by the Islamist group Al-Muhajiroun, against a parade of members of the 2nd Battalion Royal Anglian Regiment returning from fighting in the war in Afghanistan in March 2009.
+Casuals United was formed in reaction to protests by some Muslims in Luton, reportedly organised by the Islamist group Al-Muhajiroun, against a parade of members of the 2nd Battalion Royal Anglian Regiment returning from fighting in the war in Afghanistan in March 2009.
 Social networking sites such as Facebook have been used to coordinate protests in London, Luton and Birmingham.
 In July 2009 the group picketed an Islamic roadshow in London.
 Casuals United were one of four groups which were prevented from taking part in unofficial marches after Luton Borough Council applied for a banning order under the Public Order Act.
 In August 2009 the group staged a protest in Birmingham.
 More protests along with the English Defence League took place in Manchester, Leeds, Stoke, Bolton and Dudley.

-Leader of Casuals United Joe Marsh was jailed in August 2015 by Southwark Magistrates for a violent assault on a woman on an anti-cuts demonstration.
-The woman with a history of violence and drug abuse went to attack Joe Marsh and in defending himself, she fell down some steps.
+Leader of Casuals United, Joe Marsh, was jailed in August 2015 by Southwark Magistrates for a violent assault on a woman at an anti-cuts demonstration.

-Casuals United was disbanded in 2014, and some members went on to form the Pie and Mash Squad, using the phrase "pie and mash" as cockney rhyming slang for "fash", short for fascist.
+Casuals United was disbanded in 2014, and some members went on to form the short-lived Pie and Mash Squad, using the phrase "pie and mash" as cockney rhyming slang for "fash", short for fascist.
 A contributor to Vice News in an article opines these groups were part of an English far-right "war" on anti-fascist football ultras whom they state form most of the fans of Clapton F.C. from 2014 to 2016 and "wave those flags" which there are FA rules prohibiting if political — they add "before the Ultras started going to games the club had an average attendance of around 25.
 Recent home games have seen hundreds turn up to the club's ground".
-The article continued that the Pie and Mash facebook page uses the taunt of "silly antifa twats" and was "coordinating protests against various left-wing non-footballing events in the coming months, so maybe the football pitch is just one battle-ground in a wider war".
+The article continued that the Pie and Mash facebook page used the taunt of "silly antifa twats" and was "coordinating protests against various left-wing non-footballing events in the coming months, so maybe the football pitch is just one battle-ground in a wider war".